 How to Find a Plan That Covers Dental Implants

-- Call 1-866-340-3441 — our agents can instantly search every plan in your zip code
+- Call 1-866-340-3441 — our agents can instantly search every plan in your zip code and identify which ones include comprehensive dental with implant coverage

 - Look for plans with annual dental maximums of $2,000 or higher

-- Confirm implants are listed as a covered service
+- Confirm implants are listed as a covered service (not all "comprehensive dental" plans include them)

-- Confirm your dentist is in-network
+- Confirm your dentist is in-network, or ask about out-of-network coverage

 - Ask about waiting periods for major dental services